jdx/mise/SECURITY.md

 The dependencies in the core CLI are a security vector.
 I've tried to be judicious about what dependencies make it into the project.
 I only select dependencies with broad usage across the Rust community where possible.
-I'm open to PRs or suggestions on reducing dependency count even at the cost of functionality because it will make rtx more secure.
+I'm open to PRs or suggestions on reducing dependency count even at the cost of functionality because it will make mise more secure.

-## rtx.jdx.dev
+## mise.jdx.dev

-rtx.jdx.dev is the asset host for rtx.
-It's used to host precompiled rtx CLI binaries, and hosts a "[VERSION](https://rtx.jdx.dev/VERSION)" which rtx uses to occasionally check for a new version being released.
+mise.jdx.dev is the asset host for mise.
+It's used to host precompiled mise CLI binaries, and hosts a "[VERSION](https://mise.jdx.dev/VERSION)" which mise uses to occasionally check for a new version being released.
 Everything hosted there uses a single vendor to reduce surface area.

-## rtx plugins
+## mise plugins

 Plugins are by far the biggest source of potential problems and where the most work still needs to be made.

 There are 3 types of plugins:

-- [core](https://github.com/jdx/rtx/issues/236) - plugins that are hardcoded into the CLI.
+- [core](https://github.com/jdx/mise/issues/236) - plugins that are hardcoded into the CLI.
   These are official plugins for the most common languages written in Rust.
 - community - plugins in the [rtx-plugins](https://github.com/rtx-plugins) GitHub Org.
 [See below](#rtx-plugins-github-org) for details.
 - external - plugins owned by other parties, these include plugins in the shorthand registry.
 These are no more secure than installing any random tool from the internet.
-These receive a warning dialog when installed in rtx.
+These receive a warning dialog when installed in mise.

-Just because a plugin is inside of the shorthand registry (so you can run `rtx install foo@`, does not mean I vouch for it.
+Just because a plugin is inside of the shorthand registry (so you can run `mise install foo@`, does not mean I vouch for it.
 I have no idea who almost anyone that builds those plugins are.
 If it's coming from the rtx-plugins GitHub org, you can have more trust in it.
-(See the owners with `rtx plugins ls-remote --urls`).
+(See the owners with `mise plugins ls-remote --urls`).

-Over time we should be able to move more plugins into being fully maintained by rtx.
-I plan to add an `RTX_PARANOID=1` env var that, when set, will make changes to make rtx behave as securely as possible (e.g.: only using core/rtx-plugins plugins, only allowing plugins that use GPG verification of assets).
+Over time we should be able to move more plugins into being fully maintained by mise.
+I plan to add an `MISE_PARANOID=1` env var that, when set, will make changes to make mise behave as securely as possible (e.g.: only using core/rtx-plugins plugins, only allowing plugins that use GPG verification of assets).

 ## [rtx-plugins](https://github.com/rtx-plugins) GitHub org

 This is similar to <https://github.com/asdf-community> but with the advantage of being more secure by keeping the contributor count minimal—currently only @jdx will be allowed to merge PRs.
-For this reason, plugins using this organization will not receive a confirmation warning dialog when installed with rtx as they've been vetted by a trusted source.
+For this reason, plugins using this organization will not receive a confirmation warning dialog when installed with mise as they've been vetted by a trusted source.

 If you're a plugin maintainer that would like to move your repo to this org [please let me know](https://github.com/orgs/rtx-plugins/discussions).
-Plugins can either retain compatibility with asdf or use rtx specific functionality—that's up to you. asdf-compatible plugins should use "asdf-" as the prefix and "rtx-" prefixed-plugins denote rtx-only compatibility.
+Plugins can either retain compatibility with asdf or use mise specific functionality—that's up to you. asdf-compatible plugins should use "asdf-" as the prefix and "mise-" prefixed-plugins denote mise-only compatibility.

 ## Supported Versions